-•Verify The Following Measurements Before Assembly.
+• Verify The Following Measurements Before Assembly.

-- Bearing outside diameter. - Axle housing flange mounting pattern to pattern in bracket. - Axle center register diameter is 2.80", Figure 3.
+- · Bearing outside diameter. - Axle housing flange mounting pattern to pattern in bracket. - Stud pattern on axle flange to stud pattern in hat. - Axle center register diameter is 2.78", Figure 3.
 This kit uses Wilwood's removable center register adapters.
-Rotors can either be centered on the axle register, i.e. register-centric or centered on the wheel studs, i.e. stud-centric.
-Due to variations in wheel stud final diameters, register-centric centering can be a more accurate method of centering the rotor to the axle.
-Wilwood offers various diameter adapters for purchase in addition to the ones supplied in this kit, see Table 1. - Dimension from wheel side of axle flange to wheel side of axle housing flange (see Figure 6, lower right hand corner).
-This dimension is critical to ensure proper alignment of the rotor to the caliper, and should match offset given in the kit description. - •Maximum axle flange diameter must be no larger than 6.61" w/.050" x 45° chamfer, Figure 3. - Hats/rotors in this kit come undrilled.
-A qualified machine shop will need to drill the correct pattern in the hat to match the stud pattern on the axle.
+Rotors can either be centered on the axle register, i.e. register-centric or centered on the wheel studs, i.e. stud- - centric.
+Due to variations in wheel stud final diameters, register-centric centering can be a more accurate method of centering the - rotor to the axle.
+Wilwood offers various diameter adapters for purchase in addition to the ones supplied in this kit, see Table 1.
+Dimension from wheel side of axle flange to wheel side of axle housing flange (see Figure 6, lower right hand corner).
+This dimension is critical to ensure proper alignment of the rotor to the caliper, and should match offset given in the kit description. - The Wilwood hat utilized in this kit is drilled for 1/2" diameter wheel studs.
+NOTE: Some OEM axles have 7/16" (0.44") wheel axle studs.
+It is recommended that you upgrade to 1/2" studs.
+Dependent on the type of axle, this may be a simple stud change, or may require the services of a machine shop to perform. - Maximum axle flange diameter must be no larger than 6.61" w/.050" x 45° chamfer, Figure 3.